Death Spiral

 On the other side of Death, my perspective shifted.
 Where it once seemed like all hope was lost, I could now see the truth.
 A part of me had died, a part that was never coming back.
 And yet, when I gathered up the strength to look around again, I saw parts of me that hadn’t died.
 Parts that were, in fact, now more alive.

-In the wreckage of a burnt forest, new sprouts, once stifled by overgrowth, too far from the sun to truly thrive, now have room to grow.
-Planted seeds that once never stood a chance, now stretch their tendrils upward, feeling fresh air for the first time.
-Just as the burnt remnants of dead trees break down and decay, re-nitrogenizing the soil as they diffuse into nutrients, what we were once made up of now feeds what we are newly becoming.
+In the wreckage of a burnt forest, sprouts once stifled by overgrowth and shade now have room to grow.
+Seedlings that once never stood a chance are suddenly able to stretch their tendrils upward and feel the warmth of sunlight for the first time.
+As the burnt remnants of dead trees break down and decay, nitrogen revitalizes the soil and diffuses into nutrients, feeding this new life and allowing it to truly thrive.

 There is undeniable grief in Death, a darkness and heaviness for which there is no rival.
 But there is also relief.
-Processing and letting go of our grief brings us a liberation unlike any other, the suffocating weight of your heartache, eventually, lifting off your chest and shoulders, your heart, somehow, miraculously, now lighter than it was before.
+Processing and letting go of our grief brings us a liberation unlike any other, the suffocating weight of your anguish, eventually, lifting off your chest and shoulders, your heart, somehow, miraculously, now lighter than it was before.

 At this point of my life, I am familiar with Death.
 Several little Deaths of the self are behind me, each one, eventually, having unlocked a new tier of growth and satisfaction.
+Death is a beast I know well by now, even a friend.
+Still, when faced again with letting go, I am fighting back hard—kicking and screaming, resisting the inevitable, and holding on to any ounce of control that I can muster.

-Still, you will only get so far by fighting the inevitable.
-Once again, I was faced with a choice.
-I could pull out teeth, one by one, only delaying the unavoidable end, or, I could get to the root of the problem.
-Choose, once again, with resolution, to cut the head off the snake.
+Once more I am faced with an important decision.
+I can pull out teeth, one by one, only really delaying my fate, or I can ge to the root of my problem, and choose, with resolution, to cut the head off the snake.

 .